tadyatha om gate gate paragate parasamgate bodhi svaha

 The question to ask yourself is whether your life experience in the matters of Shukra - wealth, relationships, beauty, women - matches the Jyotisha signification of nichha-Zukra or not.

-In a female nativity, there should be persistent trouble with other women expressing animosity (often passive-aggressive), issues with jealousy (one's own or other women's) unfaithfulness of the spouse in marriage, and a self-perception for the female that one is somehow not attractive.
+In a feminine nativity, there should be persistent trouble with other women expressing animosity (often passive-aggressive), issues with jealousy (one's own or other women's) unfaithfulness of the spouse in marriage, and a self-perception for the female that one is somehow not attractive.

 One generally has female maids or employees of rather low nature (or is one) and trouble through them, such as the house servants getting into prostitution or drugs or suffering domestic violence

 They to you for support, which you are disinclined to offer.

 For a man, attraction * akarshana * to fallen women, the wife is a complainer, trouble with female employees, and often drug problems, STD, or sugar-processing ailments such as diabetes.